-There are cities around the world that you’ll visit and feel confident that you know them well.
+There are plenty of cities around the world that you will visit and feel confident that you know them well.
 Maybe you’ve visited several times and can navigate the city without a map.
-Maybe you’ve discovered a few hidden gems and can make recommendations for the best restaurants in town.
-But then there are cities that will take you a lifetime to explore.
+Or maybe you’ve discovered a few hidden gems and can make recommendations for the best restaurants, shopping centers, or rooftop beer gardens.
+But then some cities will take you a lifetime to explore.
+London is one of those cities for me and perhaps that’s why I visit often.
+Finding new vantage points and admiring the skyline is one of my favorite things to do.
+A mix of old and new architecture, here are seven places you must visit for the best views of London.

 One of the best views in London is absolutely free.
-For irresistible views of the London skyline and St Paul’s Cathedral, head over to the rooftop of One New Change, a high-end shopping plaza in London.
+For irresistible views of London and St. Paul’s Cathedral, head over to the Rooftop Terrace at One New Change, a high-end shopping plaza in London.

-Open 7 days a week from 6 a.m. to midnight, take the glass elevators to the 6th-floor rooftop terrace.
+Open 7 days a week from 6 a.m. to midnight, take the glass elevators to the 6th floor rooftop terrace.
 Have a seat on a bench and let the awe-inspiring views sink in.
-You can also grab a bite to eat here or enjoy a cocktail and chill out at the trendy Madison’s Restaurant and Bar.
+You can also grab a bite to eat or enjoy a cocktail at Madison’s Restaurant and Bar.
+Afterward shop at any of the high-end stores at the mall.

 The Millennium Bridge is one of my favorite bridges in London.